drbenmorgan/fnal-cetbuildtools/README.md

 specific environment variables rather than standard variables used by buildtools like CMake, autotools and others.

-- General:
+- General/System:
   - Compilers: `CC`, `CXX`
   - Compiler/linker flags: `CFLAGS`, `CXXFLAGS`
   - Runtime: `PATH`, dynamic loader path
 - CMake:
-  - Package/file search paths
+  - Package/file search paths, several covering both native and cross-compile cases.
+All covered in the [documentation for the various `find_XXX` commands](https://cmake.org/cmake/help/v3.3/manual/cmake-commands.7.html).
 - pkg-config:
   - `PKG_CONFIG_PATH`

-Use of non-standard variables compounded by `cetbuildtools` exported its functionality to the config scripts used by client packages, creating vendor lock in on not only `cetbuildtools` but also UPS.
+Use of non-standard variables is compounded by `cetbuildtools` exported its functionality to the config scripts used by client packages, creating vendor lock in on not only `cetbuildtools` but also UPS.
+In other words, if your package is built with `cetbuildtools`, it *cannot* exist outside a UPS installation tree.

 Imported/Exported Targets
 =========================
 Despite CMake having full knowledge of both internal and found external programs, `cetbuildtools` (and other CMake usage at FNAL) do not make real use of this functionality.
 This can cause issues at build time if the user has not configured their PATH to include certain directories under the build directory.